ZealanL/RLGym-PPO-Guide/learner_settings.md

 # Learner settings

 Next, we will cover most of the settings for the `Learner`.
-The `Learner` is a Python class that runs all of the learning loop, and it has a ton of settings for all sorts of things related to the learning process.
+The `Learner` is a Python class that runs all of the learning loop, and it has many settings for all sorts of things related to the learning process.

 Some of these settings are already being overridden in `example.py`, but many of them are not.
 To see all of them, open up `rlgym-ppo/learner.py` and look at the constructor (`def __init__(...`).

+⚠️ *Many of the settings set in `example.py` are bad, such as `ent_coef`.
+Please read about them and change them.*

 ___
 `n_proc`: To make learning faster, multiple games are run simultaneously, each in its own Python process.
 This number controls how many Python processes are launched.
 I recommend increasing this number until you have max CPU usage, to get the best possible steps/second (you can check in Task Manager on Windows).